ggogel/seafile-containerized/README.md

     wget https://raw.githubusercontent.com/ggogel/seafile-containerized/master/compose/docker-compose.yml
     ```

-    _Note:_ We expect certain services names.
-Do not rename services except `db`.

     #### Docker Swarm

     If you run a single node swarm and don't want to run multiple replicas, you can use the same compose file.
 Otherwise refer to [Wiki / Docker Swarm](https://github.com/ggogel/seafile-containerized/wiki/Docker-Swarm).